 Spicy Thai Orange Chicken

-A little sweet and a little spicy, this Thai Orange Chicken will blast your taste buds.
-Serve with steamed or friend rice, a green salad and egg rolls for a fast and delicious meal-on-the-go!
+Just like the Omaha real estate market, this Thai Orange Chicken is a little sweet and a little spicy and will blast your taste buds.
+Serve with steamed or fried rice, a green salad and egg rolls for a fast and delicious meal-on-the-go!

-Read to the end for some spicy Omaha real estate tidbits for 2015.
+Read to the end for some zesty Omaha real estate tidbits.

 2 T olive oil